4th-earth/site-fourth-earth/site-raw/content.md

 ## Dice pools

 Dice Pools are a collection of dice.
-The sides of the dice to use is determined by the [Difficulty Rating](#difficulty-rating-table) of the intended action.
-The number of dice in the pool is determined by the number of [Proficiency Ranks](#proficiency-ranks) being applied to the action.
+The sides of the dice in the pool is determined by the [Difficulty Rating](#difficulty-rating-table) of the Action.
+The number of dice in the pool is determined by the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action.

 Dice Pools:

-- MUST have at least 1 die regardless of [Difficulty Rating](#difficulty-rating) or [Proficiency Ranks](#proficiency-ranks); referred to as the base die.
+- MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
 - Rolling 1 on a single die in the Dice Pool MUST represent successful completion of the action.
 - SHOULD NOT exceed 5 dice, which keeps the pool manageable and allows room for additional dice to facilitate things like critical success, failure, or both.

 <details>
 <summary>Vanilla implementation</summary>

-The vanilla implementation is designed to facilitate solo-adventuring and minimize the number of Players rolling at any given time.
-In short, Players do not roll against one another and Difficulty Ratings are assigned or derived; even for combat.
-Instead, each Character is given an opportunity to succeed or fail at their desired action.
+See above.

 </details>